 X-plane as a simulator has a great reputation for its very highly realistic flight model.
 The simulator can reproduce real-world flight dynamics extremely well - if the aircraft model is created accurately and makes full use of the simulator's capabilities.

 In order to fly accurately in X-plane, the aircraft must be made accurately in Planemaker (X-plane aircraft creation software), utilizing not only a thorough understanding of X-plane itself but also real-world design principles, which are reflected in X-plane.
-In addition, airfoil data needs to be understood and in some cases generated using external software.
+In addition, airfoil data needs to be understood and in most cases generated using external software.

 It is easy to create a flyable aircraft for X-plane that behaves very unlike the real-world equivalent; it takes much more time and understanding to bring true realism to the simulated aircraft performance.

 It is possible to obtain some book values (such as straight-line speed) with a less than accurate Planemaker model, but the model may not be accurate in other areas, such as the stall, maneuvering, climb rate, etc.